 The three types of misdemeanor offenses in Dallas vary depending on the seriousness of the offense, ranging from the least serious, Class C, to the most serious, Class A. They are classified as follows:

 - Class A Misdemeanor

 Class B Misdemeanor – According to Tex.
-Penal Code § 12.22, an individual who is found guilty of a Class B misdemeanor offense can receive jail sentence up to 180 days and/or a fine up to $2,000.
+Penal Code § 12.22, an individual who is found guilty of a Class B misdemeanor offense can receive a jail sentence up to 180 days and/or a fine up to $2,000.

 Class A Misdemeanor – According to Tex.
 Penal Code § 12.21, an individual who is adjudged guilty of a Class A misdemeanor offense can be sentenced to jail for up to one year and/or a fine not exceeding $4,000.

-Even though the Texas criminal justice system classifies misdemeanor offenses by various degrees, a Class C Misdemeanor is still a serious matter that should be handled by a skilled criminal defense lawyer in Dallas.
+Even though the Texas criminal justice system classifies these offenses by various degrees, a Class C Misdemeanor is still a serious matter that should be handled by a skilled criminal defense lawyer in Dallas.
 Even a Class C misdemeanor can stay on your criminal record for a lengthy period of time; therefore, it is important to consult an experienced attorney who can help you create your best legal strategy.

 Texas law provides for additional penalties for repeat and habitual misdemeanor offenders under Tex.
 Penal Code § 12.43.
-A repeat or habitual misdemeanor offender is anyone who has a previous misdemeanor or felony conviction.
-A repeat or habitual misdemeanor offense may be subjected to any of the following penalties:
+A repeat or habitual offender is anyone who has a previous misdemeanor or felony conviction.
+A repeat or habitual offense may be subjected to any of the following penalties: